tmecklem/realtime-web/slides/index.md

 backend stacks
 pancake stacks

-Choosing a "conversation capable" solution that combines channels and websockets alongside requests and responses seamlessy is a game-changer that we haven't seen in over a decade since we discovered ajax.
+Choosing a "conversation capable" solution that combines channels and websockets alongside requests and responses seamlessly is a game-changer that we haven't seen in over a decade since we discovered ajax.

 Beyond the technological advances, there's something else that makes adopting something like LiveView a force multiplier.